ntop/ntopng/doc/src/plugins/examples.rst

    return script

-The first thing to observe is that the script has only one function with a predefined name :code:`script.hooks.min` which is part of the :ref:`User Script Hooks` table.
+The first thing to observe is that the script has only one function with a predefined name :code:`script.hooks.min` which is part of the :ref:`Check Hooks` table.
 This name tells ntopng to call this function on every host, *every minute*.
 The body of the function is fairly straightforward.
 It access a Lua table :code:`host`, with several methods available to be called.
 This Lua